-One of the things that stood out to me most in Midjourney’s newest version V4 was pixel art.
+One of the things that stands out to me in Midjourney is pixel art.

 If anything, pixel art is what convinced me that Midjourney (and AI art in general) would change the world.